uaraven/semblance/docs/manual.md

   collection.
 If the second parameter is number, then scalar product of list or vector and that number is evaluated, otherwise cartesian product of collections is evaluated.

     (* 1 2 3) -> 6
     (* '(1 2 3) 2) -> (2 4 6)
     (* [1 2] '("a" "b")) -> [(1 "a") (1 "b") (2 "a") (2 "b")]

+  **/**

+    (/ param*)

+  Arithmetic division.
+Divides first operand by second one and then continues to divide result by all other operands, if present.
+If there is only one operand supplied, it will be returned unchanged.

+    (/ 10 2) -> 5
+    (/ 10.5 2) -> 5.25
+    (/ 100 4 2) -> 12.5

+  **%**

+    (% param*)

+  Division by modulo.
+Calculates modulo of the first operand by second one and then continues to divide by modulo all other operands, one by one.
+If there is only one operand supplied, it will be returned unchanged.
+  Only works with integers.

+    (% 5 2) -> 1
+    (% 17 8 7) -> 1

   **Comparison functions**